-Term Definition

-Office of Administrative Hearings (OAH) The office that conducts eligibility hearings

-on behalf of the AHCCCS Administration.
+Term Definition U () The office that conducts eligibility hearings on behalf of the AHCCCS Administration.

 The office that conducts eligibility hearings on behalf of the Department of Economic Security Family Assistance Administration (DES/FAA). • A request that the appeal be rescheduled until a later date.